blaylockbk/wgrib2-docs/docs/User-Guide/01_install-conda.md

 === ":simple-anaconda: Conda"

-    Install wgrib2 from the conda-forge channel:
+    Install wgrib2 from conda-forge:

     ```bash
     conda install conda-forge::wgrib2
     ```

+!!! note "There are no pre-built wgrib2 builds for Windows."